 Huanglongbing, also known as HLB, is a devastating plant disease that kills citrus trees.
 While not harmful to humans, the disease is fatal for all varieties of citrus.
 The disease is spread by an insect called the Asian citrus psyllid as it feeds from tree to tree.

 HLB was first discovered in California in 2012 in the Hacienda Heights area of Los Angeles County.
-Since then, the disease has been detected in San Gabriel, La Habra, Cerritos and Anaheim, putting all citrus trees in Southern California at risk.
+Since then, the disease has been detected in the cities of San Gabriel, La Habra, Cerritos, Norwalk, Pico Rivera, Rosemead, Whittier, Anaheim, Fullerton, Garden Grove, Santa Ana, Westminster, Yorba Linda, Orange and Riverside, putting all citrus trees in Southern California at risk.
 The Asian citrus psyllid pest is found throughout California and could quickly spread the disease.